munafio/chatify/README.md

 - [Live Demo](http://chatify-demo.munafio.com/)

-`Note: since this is a demo link, your uploaded files may be deleted after a while .. you can then try install the demo app below in your machine.`
+`Note: since this is a demo link, your uploaded files may be deleted after a while .. you can try then to install the (Demo app) below in your machine.`

 Register a new user or login using the credentials below :